whyspaceee/BADI/README.md

 [Demo Video](https://youtu.be/4r5762pWDws)

 # Configuration
-The app needs a Google Place and Google Maps API to work You can place the API inside a .env environment file
+The app needs a Google Place and Google Maps API to work.
+You can place the API inside a .env environment file